 My education includes an Honors Bachelors of Social Work at York University in Toronto and a Masters of Social Work at the University of Toronto where I specialized in a collaborative Mental Health, and Clinical Counselling for Addictions Program.

 I specialized in studying psychotherapeutic methods such as cognitive behavioural therapy, transpersonal therapy and analytical psychology.
 I use an integrative approach that combines the above approaches with empowerment, person centered and strength based practice.
-When or if the need arises I will also use motivational interviewing and mindful practice approaches.
+When or if the need arises, I will also use mindful practice approaches and recommend nutritional supplements.

 I bring with me practice experience as a clinical counsellor and program coordinator at a Health Center in downtown Toronto and clinical counsellor and Case Manager at a women’s inpatient/outpatient drug treatment facility.

 I grew up as a very athletic and creative, extra sensitive person.
-Because of my sensitivity I was prone to anxiety and panic attacks.
+Because of my sensitivity I was prone to anxiety.
 I always used creativity and athleticism as a means to discharge my anxious energy, but I never really had the tools to cope with my feelings.

 When I went to the doctors they told me I was a young and healthy person, they did not seem to take my pain seriously, instead they prescribed painkillers and anti-inflammatory medications and sent me home.
 Over the months my condition worsened and I recognize now I was not receiving the help that I needed.

 The doctor I was seeing made me think this was going to be my life forever.
-I was left with zero hop that I would recover, both physically and mentally.
+I was left with zero hope that I would recover, both physically and mentally.

 It was not the doctor’s fault, old science did not know what science today has led us to understand.
 I am sure some of you are nodding to yourselves knowing you have been there with a doctor before or perhaps with that feeling of hopelessness before.